By Jennifer McManus, RD, LDN, CDCES

 These are all known as "healthy fats" that can help reduce cholesterol and triglyceride levels.

-Good sources of unsaturated fats include:
+Good sources of unsaturated fats include avocado, nuts, seeds, and peanut butter.

 How to limit sodium intake

-Limiting sodium (salt) intake is vital to heart health!
+Limiting sodium (salt) intake is vital to heart health.

 Here are some tips and tricks to help monitor your sodium intake:

-To reduce your risk of heart disease, it is also vital to manage your blood-sugar levels.
+To reduce your risk of heart disease, it is also vital to manage your blood sugar levels.

 Pear-berry Smoothie: